Get the qualifications you need to progress your career and your educational aspirations

-For Paper 2 you will study ten set texts ? five poems and five short stories or excerpts from novels.
+You will also study ten set texts: five poems and five short stories or excerpts from novels.
 You will learn how to understand, analyse and discuss the texts.
-You will have one piece of creative writing to write on this paper, and you will be taught how to construct and develop your imaginative writing ready for this question.

 How do I study?